Carry On Regardless: Plot

-The next job that Francis undertakes, is in the field of photography as a model.
-Obviously very chuffed that he has been chosen, he is crestfallen when he discovers that the job is an advertisement for a bee-keeper's helmet.
+The next job that Francis undertakes is as a model.
+Chuffed that he has been chosen, he is crestfallen after discovering that the job is an advertisement for a bee-keeper's helmet.

 His next job is between a bickering couple.
-The husband can not understand his wife, who continually berates him in her native German.
-Thanks to Francis getting a bit emotionally involved, the wife starts speaking English and the couple make up.
+The husband cannot understand his wife, who continually berates him in her native German.
+Thanks to Francis getting emotionally involved, the wife starts speaking English and the couple make up.

-Lefty Vincent, a boxing friend of Bert's, pops into the office.
+Boxer Vincent later pops into the office.
 He requires four helpers to act as seconds, for his fighter Dynamite Dan.
-When they get to the venue, Dan is terrified by his opponent, Mickey McGee, so pretends that he has sprained his finger.
+When they get to the venue, Dan is terrified by his opponent, Mickey McGee, and pretends he has sprained his finger.
 The fight is off until Gabriel takes on McGee instead.
 Sam is excited over his next job.
-Due to a mix-up, he thinks he is on a top secret spying mission to the Forth Bridge (recalling Alfred Hitchcock's film of The 39 Steps), when all that is required of him is to make up a fourth in a game of bridge.
-When Sam gets back, he learns that the whole of Helping Hands have been engaged to demonstrate exhibits at the Ideal House Exhibition (based on the real Ideal Home Exhibition).
-Needless to say all of the demonstrations end in calamity.
-Sam's next job is at an exclusive men's club, where no matter how hard he tries he can not keep silent, which is a strict rule of the establishment.
+Due to a mix-up, he thinks he is on a secret spying mission to the Forth Bridge, when all that is required of him is to make up a fourth in a game of bridge.
+Returning, Sam learns that the whole of Helping Hand has been engaged to demonstrate exhibits at the Ideal House Exhibition.
+All of the demonstrations end in calamity.
+Sam's next job is at an exclusive men's club, where no matter how hard he tries he cannot keep silent, which is a strict rule of the establishment.

-Miss Cooling decides on a new filing system, for a more streamlined operation and job cards are put in cubby holes for each of the workers.
-Disaster strikes when the cleaner knocks the box down and puts the cards back all mixed up.
-Everyone gets someone else's assignment, with misunderstandings all round.
-Finally, the gobbledygook man turns up again and this time Francis is there to translate.
-He is their landlord and has been trying to inform Bert that he will have to vacate the premises, because he has had a better offer.
+Miss Cooling decides on a new filing system, for a more streamlined operation, and job cards are put in cubby holes for each of the workers.
+The cleaner, however, eventually knocks the box down and puts the cards back all mixed up.
+Everyone gets someone else's assignment, with disastrous results.
+The gobbledygook man returns, and this time Francis is there to translate.
+He is their landlord and has been trying to announce that he will have to vacate the premises, because he has had a better offer.
 Due to a show of unity by all the staff, the landlord agrees that they can stay, on the provision that they do something for him.
-His main interest is property development and he needs a house cleared and cleaned.
-Unfortunately the team end up demolishing the house but thankfully it turns out that the landlord has changed his mind and decided to demolish it and replace it with a luxury block of flats (or "flabberblob"), so all ends well.
+His main interest is property development, and he needs a house cleared and cleaned.
+The team ends up demolishing the house.
+However, the landlord turns out to have changed his mind and decided to demolish it and replace it with a luxury block of flats, so all ends well.